Dragonmonk111/layer-sdk/packages/climb/README.md

 ## Cargo Docs

 The easiest way to get a feel for the library is to check the cargo docs.
-As of right now, this isn't published anywhere, so just run `cargo docs --open`
+As of right now, this isn't published anywhere, so just run `cargo doc --open`

 ## SigningClient